Ginger Beer - 0mg lysine, 0mg arginine per 100g

 Practical Recommendations

-Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
-This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

 You may want to take l-lysine supplements.
 L-lysine is known to prevent herpes outbreaks and it can help stop a cold sore in its initial stages by "starving" the virus of arginine before it has a chance to cause a cold sore.

-Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-Avoid these foods to prevent outbreaks.
+Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.

 Is Ginger Beer Safe for Shingles?